 2002.
-In view of the controversy over the proposal and other priorities such preventing the financial funding of terrorism, the Treasury and the Fed announced they would not be ruling on it until 2003.
-Despite deferral of the proposal, Congress continued to examine it.
-The Subcommittee on Commercial and Administrative Law of the House Judiciary Committee held an "Oversight Hearing on Proposed Federal Reserve/Treasury Department Real Estate Brokerage and Management Rule," May 16.
-The Subcommittee on Financial Institutions of the Senate Banking Committee held its hearing on "Bank and Financial Holding Company Engagement in Real Estate Brokerage and Property Management," May 23.
-On July 24, the Subcommittee on Financial Institutions and Consumer Credit of the House Financial Service Committee held its second hearing on the proposal in the current Congress, explicitly focusing on H.R.
+In view of the controversy over the proposal and priorities such preventing the funding of terrorism, the Treasury and the Fed announced they would not be ruling on it until 2003.
+Congress continued to examine it.
+The House Subcommittee on Commercial and Administrative Law held an "Oversight Hearing on Proposed Federal Reserve/Treasury Department Real Estate Brokerage and Management Rule," May 16.
+The Senate Subcommittee on Financial Institutions held its hearing on "Bank and Financial Holding Company Engagement in Real Estate Brokerage and Property Management," May 23.
+On July 24, the House Subcommittee on Financial Institutions and Consumer Credit held a hearing on H.R.
 3424.

 On July 9, 2002, the House Appropriations Committee approved an amendment to the Treasury Appropriations bill, H.R.
-5120, prohibiting the Treasury Department from issuing the controversial rule: "The Committee includes a new provision that prohibits funds in the bill from being used to issue regulations relating to the determination that real estate brokerage is an activity that is financial in nature or incidental to a financial activity.
-"Since the(non-appropriated) Fed and the (appropriated) Treasury must jointly issue any regulation(s) allowing realty powers for banking companies; if Treasury cannot, then the Fed cannot either.
+5120, prohibiting the Treasury Department from issuing the controversial rule, stating: "The Committee includes a new provision that prohibits funds in the bill from being used to issue regulations relating to the determination that real estate brokerage is an activity that is financial in nature or incidental to a financial activity."
+Since the(non-appropriated) Fed and the (appropriated)

+Treasury must jointly issue any regulation allowing realty powers for banking companies; if Treasury cannot, then the Fed cannot either.
 The House retained this amendment, offered by Representative Northup, on July 24, when it passed H.R.
 5120.
-It did not appear in the Senate's counterpart measure.
+It did not appear in the Senate's counterpart appropriations measure.

 2003.
 On January 7, 2003, Representative Calvert and Senator Allard reintroduced the Community Choice in Real Estate Act, now numbered H.R.
 111 and S. 98, to prohibit FHCs and national banks from engaging, directly or indirectly, in real estate brokerage or real estate management activities.
 Both measures are identical to their predecessors.
-The House bill now has 236 cosponsors, more than half of the House, while its Senate counterpart has 22, including Banking Committee Chairman Shelby.
+The House bill now has 236 cosponsors, more than half the House, while its Senate counterpart has 22, including Banking Committee Chairman Shelby.